+On average male participants chose the risky lottery more frequently than female participants - (30.31% versus 26.67% of the time, one-sided t-test: p-value = 0.013).
 Females also had a more concave, structurally estimated utility function (see Table 2, and estimation details in Appendix B).
 For men, the exponent in the power utility function was equal to 0.42.
-For women, it was significantly lower, by approximately 0.07-0.09 (see the coefficients of r{Female} in Table 2).
+For women, it was significantly lower, by approximately 0.07-0.09 (see the coefficients of $r{Female}$ in Table 2).
 This result held both in the structural models without the probability weighting function (models (1) and (2)) and with the probability weighting function (models (3) and (4)).
-6 Gender differences persisted after we controlled for differences in socioeconomic variables (see Table 2 models (2) and (4)).
-Consistent with previous literature, model (2) in Table 2 (see also Table A.5 in the Appendix) indicated that participants who reported higher financial comfort, were younger exhibited greater risk tolerance, denoted by a higher value of r.
-Being unemployed and not white had the same effect.
+Gender differences persisted after we controlled for differences in socioeconomic variables (see Table 2 models (2) and (4)).
+Furthermore, model (2) in Table 2 indicated that participants who reported higher financial comfort, were younger, not employed, and not white, exhibited greater risk tolerance, denoted by a higher value of r.